RMPasta/Shofeur/README.md

 ## Overview

-This is a demo project created for the Shofeur Challenge.
+This is a demo project created for Shofeur.
 It is built using Next.js, TypeScript, and Tailwind CSS.

 ## Features

-- The project includes a login and sign-up functionality with a user-friendly interface.
+- The project includes a login and sign-up demonstration with a user-friendly interface.
-- It utilizes Next.js for server-side rendering and efficient routing.
 - TypeScript is used for type safety and improved code quality.
 - Tailwind CSS is employed for easy and responsive styling.